reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 5 - 6
 ```

-These contracts require that each of the `{!rsh} Participant`s have an account setup before entering the contract.
+These contracts require that each of the `{!rsh} Participant`s have an account set up before entering the contract.

 Just before the contracts, type the following code: